 If I live to be 100, I don't ever want to experience an earthquake like that again.

-Note: Andi did experience another quake.
+Note: Andi experienced yet another quake.
 In 1906, when she was 38, she was visiting San Francisco, and what do you know?
 She was caught right in the middle of one of the worse earthquakes in California history!
 (And yes, I'm making all this up, dear readers.
 Remember, Andi is a character from a books series!)
 SAN FRANCISCO EARTHQUAKE

-Extra note: But I'm not making this part up.
-The author of Andi's blog has seen her own share of earthquakes in Washington state.
-She was in the fourth grade when the big earthquake of April 1965 struck.
-Just before school.
+Extra note: But I'm not making this next part up.
+Mrs. M has experienced her own share of earthquakes in Washington state.
+She was in the fourth grade when a big earthquake just before school.
 The floor rolled and the hanging lamp swayed!
 Her most recent earthquake was in 2000, around lunchtime.
 The chandelier swayed back and forth, and she went outside with her children to see what it looked like.
 The cars bounced in the driveway and the telephone poles swayed back and forth.
 It was creepy.
 And just last year, she was awakened one morning to a small earthquake, which rumbled the cabin where she lives.